pabsan-0/sub-t/training-stage/darknet-to-coco-map/README.md

 ![Screenshot from 2021-03-27 15-57-01](https://user-images.githubusercontent.com/63670587/112724750-1be4d980-8f15-11eb-9888-bc9b1f29b189.png)

-\* The fact that some -1 appears is because nAns have appeared when there are no items of that size (division by zero.)
+\* The fact that some -1 appears is because NaNs have appeared when there are no items of that size (division by zero).

 ## How did we arrive here
 - COCO ground-truths template can be found in [the MS COCO webpage - data format](https://cocodataset.org/#format-data)